rednafi/rednafi.com/content/misc/diminishing_half_life_of_knowledge.md

 Ever been in a situation where you landed a software engineering job with a particular tech stack, mastered it, switched to another company with a different stack, nailed that too, and then found yourself in a third company that used the original stack?
-Now, you feel like your skills in that initial stack have atrophied over the years, making it a bit of a struggle to catch up with the latest changes.
+Now, you suddenly sense that your hard-earned acumen in that initial stack has not only atrophied over the years but also a portion, or all of it, has become irrelevant, making it a bit of a struggle to catch up with the latest changes.

 After graduation, I switched gears from electrical to software engineering.
 I started out as a junior data scientist at an e-commerce startup.
 There, I juggled tasks like training